- Do you have the most appropriate distribution network for your products and customers?

 We have also developed a fast track network test, that uses market based warehouse and transport costs, read more below.

 These types of projects are normally carried out as a result of significant business growth, acquisition, or a need to reduce supply chain complexity and costs.

 A recent internal review of our work in this area over the last 12 years (100+ projects), indicated that businesses undertaking these projects saved between 4% and 14% of distribution costs.

 We have undertaken these projects across a range of Geographies, from Global, SE Asia Regional, Indonesia, Australia, New Zealand, Thailand, and many others.

-Of our 30 professional staff, we currently have 9 who are trained and skilled in this type of network modeling project work.
+Of our 30 professional staff, we currently have 9 who are trained and skilled in this type of supply chain modeling project work.

 Distribution networks, or indeed whole Supply Chains can easily be modeled.

 - Reduced distribution costs